explore the cultural and natural heritage in a relaxing way.....

 Nepal, a small country that lies on the lap of the highest Himalayas on earth is a landlocked country, bordering Tibet to the North and India to the South, East, and West.
 Despite its size being the 95th biggest country, Nepal is rich in every aspect.

-Moreover, Nepal observes numerous different New Year, which is of different ethnic communities and is celebrated nationwide as an official holiday as well.
+Moreover, Nepal observes numerous different New Year's which are of different ethnic communities and is celebrated nationwide as an official holiday as well.

 Now let me explain to you about each separately, where is it located, and what to explore around these sites.